Article

 What is ChatGPT?

-ChatGPT (Chat Generated Paragraph Techniques) is an advanced natural language processing tool to provide information and cobble content together based on prompts entered by a user.
+ChatGPT (Chat Generative Pre-trained Transformer) is an advanced natural language processing tool trained to provide information and assemble content together based on prompts entered by a user.
 With the ability to continuously learn and adapt to new information, ChatGPT can remember past conversations and constantly iterate based on user prompts.
 It can also reject inappropriate prompts and admit its mistakes.

-It’s the second chatbot to ever pass the Turing Test, the current standard for measuring sophisticated AI models.
-This means that one can consider the content produced by ChatGPT as indistinguishable from human.
+In fact, it’s the second chatbot to ever pass the Turing Test, the current standard for measuring sophisticated artificial intelligence models.
+What this means is that the content ChatGPT puts out can be considered as indistinguishably human.

 The Differences Between ChatGPT and A Standard Chatbot

-At its core, ChatGPT and standard chatbots are both computer programs that simulate conversations with users and provide automated responses.
+At its core, ChatGPT and standard chatbots simulate conversations with users and provide automated responses.
 However, there’s much more to ChatGPT that a standard chatbot simply can’t match.

 For starters, ChatGPT is an asset to boost workplace productivity.
 The AI-enabled tool has an advanced ability to process natural language, which means that it can help nonprofit staff with their work by quickly generating content on the fly.
 Even if the content isn’t perfect from the get-go, it’s a huge time-saver and value-add, especially for nonprofits with limited resources.